szymeq2k2/Program-Meteo/README.md

 pip install -r requirements.txt

 ## Running:
 First you go to [Installation](#installation) section.
-Subsequently go to folder with this project and double click to pszow_meteo.py or run "Command Prompt" on your system and go to folder with this project and use command:
+Subsequently go to folder with this project, run "Command Prompt" on your system and use command:

-py pszow_meteo.py
+pszow_meteo.py 'commannd'

 ## Instruction:
 Program used to display and register data from externally weather data source.
 Data is recorded to local database.
 In program you can use a few command, it's:

-- help - displays all commands.
 - temp - display min max temperature from selected day and avg temp from all data.
 - today - display values in console from today.
 - add - adds data from today to database.
 - show - shows data on diagrams (show -d to enable dark mode).
-- quit - closes the aplication.

 ## Status:

-Project is: done 22-07-2020
+Project is: done 27-07-2020

 ## Contact: